 One of our fibre’s unique features is that it can be upcycled in our process, again without dissolving or harmful chemicals.
 This means that in the future, a product can be taken back from the consumer by a brand we work with, delivered to our process and ground back into micro fibrils without even dismantling the product.

 The upcycled fibre is just as good, if not better quality than the original fibre.
 It can be turned into new products without having to add fresh fibres at all.
 This is such a recent finding that we are still in the process making further trials with e.g. our brand partner Bergans, to see how many times this can be repeated.
 Picture: Bergans Future Labs.

 Because of the way we process pulp, we can use almost any cellulosic biomass, grind that into micro fibrils and spin that into textile fibre.
 This requires no further technology development.
-Although wood is our spearhead raw material, we have also looked into agricultural waste such as wheat straw, as well as cotton waste.
+Although wood is our spearhead raw material, we have also looked into leather waste, agricultural waste such as wheat straw, as well as cotton waste.
 Our leather waste based development (fibre pictured) with ECCO's sister company KT Trading is already a joint venture that is building a pilot production line for this in Finland.

-Using waste-based cellulose would not only create a value-added product, but also help solve some major environmental problems.
-For example stubble is often burned on-site, causing emissions and a health hazard.
-Waste cotton on the other hand, well, we all produce something like 10 kg of textile waste per year, and some 30% of that is cotton.
+Using waste feedstocks would not only create a value-added product, but also help solve some major environmental problems.
+For example in farming, stubble is often burned on-site, causing emissions and a health hazard.
+We all produce something like 10 kg of textile waste per year, and some 30% of that is cotton.
 Imagine if we could turn all of that volume into new fibre.